pybites/challenges/README.md

-# PyBites Challenges
+# PyBites Code Challenges

-Every Monday we release a challenge [on our blog](http://pybit.es).
+Every Monday we release a code challenge [on our blog](http://pybit.es).
 On Friday we publish one or more solutions.

 The goals is to have us and our readers work on the solution during the week.